 Wry British humor has earned them such inventive nicknames as “Potteries Poppadum,” and “Tunstall Tortilla” (though some say locals would never use such terms).
 They look like the Indian flatbread, chapati, and some locals will call their oatcake the “Staffordshire chapati,” believing that the origins of the pancake may be traced to soldiers from the North Staffordshire regiment who had returned from India, bearing a love for and determination to re-create the chapati on home soil.
 Many farmers in the area grew oats, which became the favored base for the Staffordshire chapati.
 But their closest cousin, based purely on visual resemblance, might be the Ethiopian injera.

 Do not draw the ire of North Staffordshire by confusing their oatcake with the Scottish oatcake (which is actually a biscuit).
 Staffordshire oatcakes are more like soft pancakes with the distinct flavor of oats.
-Some say the best kind are to be had in the city of Stoke-on-Trent, where Potters (residents of the Potteries region) may be found carrying an oatcake to work as snap (local slang for food, especially meals taken to work).
+Some say the best kind are to be had in the city of Stoke-on-Trent, where Potters (residents of the Potteries region) may be found carrying an oatcake to work.

 Traditionally, hole-in-the-wall bakeries would sell oatcakes from their window, but now artisanal bakers have a more formal set-up for the relaxed enjoyment of oatcake.
 Both filled and plain oatcakes are popular, although the argument over the best oatcake filling is ongoing.
 Shops will typically sell a filled oatcake for £1–2 (about $1.30–2.60).
 Considering the prices commanded by some other regional specialties, fans consider them one of the culinary world’s most underrated delicacies.